Jolene Marie Rotinsulu: Activist background

 Rotinsulu playing Sasando, Wearing Ethnic Gown and "Bula Molik headpiece" designed by Davidson Laksono Lim, Yosep Sinudarsono and Yuli Ho.

 Rotinsulu is a Disability rights activist who advocates for the elderly and people with disabilities, she built her own Nursing home care called "Saya Bisa", located in her hometown in Manado, that helped disabled elderly people with the movement of "1001 wheelchairs" and other physical disability support equipment.
 She also helped to develop the elderly skills with a project called "Du’Anyam", a forum to empower mothers and fathers to increase financial income by raising the culture of "weaving".

-Rotinsulu works together with Ministry of Education and Culture of Indonesia, build a local NGO "Rumah Karya Sahabat Anak Grogol", a school that provides free education for the homeless and street children in Grogol District, Jakarta.
-In addition, Rotinsulu also helps the children in isolated remote area, where she built "Nisnde Papua Foundation" in Nduga Regency, Papua Province, a foundation to provide routine medical checkup, vaccination and mainly education in various subjects and technologies and General Insights.
+Rotinsulu also helps the children in isolated remote area, where she built "Nisnde Papua Foundation" in Nduga Regency, Papua Province, a foundation to provide routine medical checkup, vaccination and mainly education in various subjects and technologies and General Insights.

 Pageantry

 Rotinsulu in Miss International 2019 wearing Kutubaru kebaya designed by Intan Avantie.